• Skip to primary navigation

 It’s not every day you meet a royal lady several hundred years old.
 But one such endearing elder thrives far below a castle in the village of Prissiano in South Tyrol (Alto Adige).

-Affectionately known as the “Old Lady” by the caretaker and owner of the castle, Veronika Egger Pobitzer, the vine according to viticulturists is 350+ years-old.
+Affectionately known as the “Old Lady” by the caretaker and owner of the castle, Veronika Egger Pobitzer, the vine according to viticulturists is 350+ years old.
 The only known grapevine in the world of similar age is found in nearby Slovenia.

 However, legend speaks of the Versoaln grapevine being even much older.
 It is said the Count of Schlandersperg planted the vine beneath his castle in 1379 — making her more than 600 years old.
-Whatever is the truth, the Old Lady is a wonder to behold when visiting South Tyrol.
+Whatever the truth, the Old Lady is a wonder to behold when visiting South Tyrol.

 Meeting the Old Lady of Castel Katzenzungen